|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Lat 8° 22' 33N 80° 7' 40W Río Hato Field is located at an elvation of 105' above sea level east of Rio Hata (Río Hato) bordering the Gulf of Panama 65 aerial miles southwest of Albrook Field.
 This property was owned by Dane, Asger Kierulff who operated an inn at this location.
 Also known as "Rio Hato Army Air Field" or "Río Hato Army Air Base".
 Postwar known as Rio Hato Airport.
 Today known as "Cap Scarlet Martinez Airport".

-The US Army began leasing the property starting in April 1934, when the area was recommend as a gunnery range by the 16th Pursuit Group commander.
+In April 1934, the U. S. Army began leasing this property when the area was recommend as a gunnery range by the 16th Pursuit Group commander.
 Facilities were constructed including barracks and the gunnery range.
-During 1938, a permanent axillary base was established at Rio Hato.
-Also known as Río Hato Army Air Base.
+During 1938, a permanent axillary base was established at this location.

 By 1944, the single runway was 5,200' x 500' surfaced with macadam and the northern end with sand and sod.
 The southern end terminating at a cliff over the Pacific Ocean.
 The airfield included hangers, buildings, water tower and parachute tower.
 Several revetments were built on the east side of the runway.
 To the west was the Rio Parralon River.